In my previous article, I was talking about Node.js and why it’s fast. Today, I want to talk about V8.

 Based on the previous type-feedback information, Crankshaft assumes that only integers are going through this function, but we’re passing it a float number.
-There is no optimised code to handle that case, so it just de-optimises.
+There is no optimized code to handle that case, so it just de-optimise.

 You might ask, how does all this magic work in Crankshaft?
 Well, there are a few parts that work in the Crankshaft compiler together:

 - Type feedback (already discussed above)